raphget/MapleApp/README.md

 # /maple-ui
 * React.js, HTML/CSS
-* Frontend React web application which fetches data from the backend API and displays for the user.
+* Frontend React web application which takes user input and fetches data from the backend API to display for the user.

 # /ExpCalc
 * JAVA, Springboot, Maven